CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

    ![](../media/fastpass2.png)

-1. Now expand the colour contrast issue to check their details.
+1. In the new window for **Accessibility Insights for Web**, you will see the following three steps checklist to FastPass.

    - **Automated checks:** The tool automatically checks for compliance with dozens of accessibility requirements

    - **Tab stops:** The tool provides clear instructions, partial automation, and a visual helper that makes it easy to identify critical accessibility issues related to keyboard access, such as missing tab stops, keyboard traps, and incorrect tab order.

    - **Needs review:** The tool provides instances that need to be reviewed by a human to determine whether they pass or fail.

+1. Expand the colour contrast issue to check failure details.

    ![](../media/auissuedetail.png)

-1. Copy the **How to fix** part and navigate back to your vs code.
+1. Copy the **How to fix** part and navigate back to your VS Code.

    ![](../media/htfix.png)

-1. Click on the Chat window and paste your issues by adding a giving the prompt, click on enter.
+1. Click on the GitHub Copilot Chat window, paste your issues by adding a below given prompt and click on enter.

    ```
    Fix the color contrast issue for the nth-child by considering html and css files